-Groups identifying themselves with a specific ethnic or national origin that preserve or enhance their heritage, traditions and cultures by offering educational programs or cultural activities to the community may be eligible for licensing.
+Groups identifying themselves with a specific ethnic or national origin that preserve or enhance their heritage, traditions and cultures by offering regular/ongoing educational programs or cultural activities that are open and advertised to the community may be eligible for licensing.
+(Amended Mar 2018)

-- 1. Ethno-cultural groups organized solely to provide social or recreational activities for their members are not eligible for licensing. - 2.
-Where a group maintains permanent facilities for its membership yet provides means of reasonable access to these facilities by the general community and is also involved in projects which are usually considered charitable, the group may use a maximum cumulative total of 50% of gaming proceeds for facilities and equipment.
-If the group provides facilities for community use which are not available elsewhere in the community, the Regulatory Division may adjust the foregoing percentage.
+- 1. Ethno-cultural groups organized primarily to provide social or recreational activities are not eligible for licensing.
+(Amended Mar 2018) - 2.
+Where a group maintains permanent facilities for its membership yet provides means of reasonable access to these facilities by the general community and is also involved in projects which are usually considered charitable, the group may use a maximum cumulative total of 50% of gaming proceeds for facilities and equipment (see Section 5.11).
+(Amended Mar 2018)